 To put more perspective on what is a bandsaw, our experts will discuss this tool’s purpose and uses.
 The primary purpose of a bandsaw is to cut.
 Like many other saws, it is used by workers to slice through project pieces quickly and effectively.
 The evenly distributed teeth on the blade allow them to give you a fine cut, regardless of the material.
 Our team particularly loves bandsaws because of their uniform-cutting action.

 Band saws are also great for cutting irregular shapes that other saws just can’t achieve.
-Its fixed upright position makes it easy to reorient your wood in any direction and achieve your desired cut.
+Its fixed upright position makes it easy to reorient your wood in any direction and achieve your desired cut but make sure to use the tool with caution to prevent any bandsaw accident or injury.
 This versatility also makes them great at reutilizing wood.

 Some woodworkers love the bandsaw because it pulls sawdust below the table and away from the cutting action.
 This can be a significant advantage because it offers more visibility and gives you more active control of whatever you’re cutting.

 Bandsaws go as far back as the 18th century when an Englishman, William Newberry got a patent for his design.
 The patent described a machine with an endless band or ribbon strung over two wheels, and was used to cut wood.
 Even back then, Mr. Newberry knew his tool’s versatility and claimed that it could even be used for splitting skins and other non-woodworking materials.

 The bandsaw was later slowly introduced to America in the mid-18th century.
 Wide adoption took a while, but bandsaws became one of the most essential tools in a woodworker’s shed once people saw their merit.